-The Paul Peck Academic and Innovation Building (PK) contains classrooms and administrative, faculty, and staff offices, The English and Reading Department, the Office of the Vice President and Provost of Germantown campus and Collegewide STEM Unit, and the Office of E-Learning, Innovation and Teaching Excellence (ELITE) on the first floor.
-The second floor is being used by Montgomery County for a bioscience and technology incubator, the Germantown Innovation Center.
+The Paul Peck Academic and Innovation Building (PK) contains classrooms and administrative, faculty, and staff offices; the English and Reading Department; and the Office of the Vice President and Provost of the Germantown campus and Collegewide STEM Unit, on the first floor.
+The second floor hosts Montgomery County's bioscience and technology incubator, the Germantown Innovation Center (GIC).

 The Physical Education Building (PG) contains classrooms, a gymnasium, a swimming pool, a weight room, locker rooms, and faculty offices.

-The Science and Applied Studies Building (SA) will remain in service while being renovated, and includes the campus welcome center, the Office of Safety and Security (open 24 hours a day), the Admissions and Records Office, the Assessment Center, the Counseling and Advising Office, the Financial Aid Office, the International and Multicultural Student Center, the Student Employment Services Office, the Student Life Office, the Office of the Collegewide Dean of Access and Student Affairs at Germantown, and faculty and administrative offices.
+The Student Affairs and Science Building (SA) has remained in service while being renovated, and includes the campus welcome center, the Office of Safety and Security (open 24 hours a day), the Admissions and Records Office, Assessment Center, Counseling and Advising Office, Financial Aid Office, the International and Multicultural Student Center, Student Employment Services Office, Student Life Office, Office of the Collegewide Dean of Access and Student Affairs at Germantown, and faculty and administrative offices.
+This academic year, physical sciences, engineering, computer science, and the MAPEL Center will move from HT to SA.